cloudmesh-community/hid-sp18-523/project-report/report.md

 prediction steps was executed on Azure notebook instance.
 It took 15.2 ms for overall batch prediction using notebook.
-Computation time using model saved on disk was recorded  as 1.95 mili seconds as shown in below code.
+Computation time using model saved on disk was recorded  as 1.95 mili seconds as shown.

 ### Code